computationalcognitivescience/lovelace/content/_part_i/intro.md

 ## For whom is this book?

-Are you a student or researcher in cognitive science or psychology?
-Would you like to be able to make your own, formally precise, theoretical models?
+Are you a student or researcher in cognitive science{% sidenote 'mn-id-whatever' 'Here, *cognitive science* refers to the multidisciplinary study of mind and behaviour, incl. psychology, philosophy, computer science, artificial intelligence, neuroscience, linguistics, anthropology, and education.' %} or psychology?{% sidenote 'mn-id-whatever' 'Here, *psychology* refers to any subfield of psychological study of mind and behaviour, incl. cognitive, developmental, social, evolutionary, clinical, and cultural psychology.' %} Would you like to be able to make your own, formally precise, theoretical models?
 You have no or little prior training in theory or modeling?
 This book is a place to start!

 Or, perhaps, you do have experience with theory and modeling but want to expand your skill and tool sets; or alternatively, you are just curious to have a taste of theoretical modeling to see what it is like?
 Whatever your interests, you are welcome here!